marshallward/ropes/README.rst

 existing substring branches or by inserting new substrings into the tree structure.

-This is a very basic implementation which supports the basic operations, such as concatentation, indexing, slices, and strides.
+This is a very simple implementation which supports the basic operations, such as concatenation, indexing, slices, and strides.

 There has been little attention to performance, particularly related to the dynamic rebalancing of the tree, which is one of the main reasons to ever